introducing our missionaries...

 How did you first hear about NCEM?

 Doris: I had heard about NCEM at a church in Sault Ste.
-Marie, ON, before I was married.
+Marie, Ontario, before I was married.
 I was intrigued by the idea of being a missionary, right here in Canada!
 I was an NCEM “Minute Man” (financial supporter) for a while, but then moved away.

 Bob: Our home church in Ontario is home church to NCEM missionary, Blaine Witherow.
 We heard of NCEM and Tribal Trails whenever the Witherows came around.